-Federal Program Title: Student Financial Assistance Cluster Assistance Listing Number: 84.007, 84.033, 84.063 and 84.268

-Type of Finding: Significant Deficiency in Internal Control over Compliance and Noncompliance
+Federal Agency: U.S. Department of Education Federal Program Title: Student Financial Assistance Cluster Assistance Listing Number: 84.007, 84.033, 84.063 and 84.268 Award Period: July 1, 2021 to June 30, 2022 Type of Finding: Significant Deficiency in Internal Control over Compliance and Noncompliance

 Criteria or Specific Requirement: In accordance with 34 CFR680.309(b) and the National Student Loan Data System (NSLDS) Enrollment Reporting Guide published by the Department of Education, schools must review, update, and verify student enrollment statuses, program information, and effective dates that appear on the Enrollment Reporting Roster file or on the Enrollment Maintenance page of the NSLDS Professional Access (NSLDSFAP) website.
-In addition, schools must report enrollment status changes within 30 days of becoming aware of the status change or in its next scheduled enrollment submission if the scheduled submission is within 60 days.
+In addition, schools must report enrollment status changes within 30 days of becoming aware of the status change or in their next scheduled enrollment submission if the scheduled submission is within 60 days.